thanpolas/toddmotto.github.io/_posts/2013-11-26-smarten-your-front-end-workflow-with-conditionizr-screencast-on-all-the-apis.md

 Conditionizr (.NET Magazine's Open Source Project of the Year finalist), is a standalone JavaScript tool that detects front-end environments and returns an Object with boolean values on given test states.
 You can use Conditionizr with various public APIs to make your cross platform/device/browser development much easier and manageable.
 These APIs include adding your own tests, dynamic polyfills (eradicating conditional comments), callbacks for specific environment tests.

+Who's using Conditionizr?
+So far we've found Google, Sencha, NASA are some great names using it.

 <div class="download-box">
   <a href="//conditionizr.com">Conditionizr</a>
   <a href="//github.com/conditionizr/conditionizr">Fork</a>